Achieving metrological limits using ancilla-free quantum error-correcting codes: Ancilla-free QEC codes

 \section{Ancilla-free QEC codes}

 Here we present two types of QEC codes that achieve the optimal HL when HNLS holds, where the fraction of noiseless ancillas is negligible asymptotically.
-The QEC codes that achieve the optimal SQL when HNLS fails can be defined analogously, with details provided in \appref{app:SQL}.
+The QEC codes that achieve the optimal SQL when HNLS fails can be defined analogously, with details provided in \appref{app:SQL}. \sisi{These codes are multi-probe QEC codes whose encoding and recovery channels both require global operations across multiple probes, in contrast to the previous ancilla-assisted code whose encoding and recovery only apply to single pairs of probe and ancilla. }

 The first code, which we will refer to as \emph{small-ancilla code}, entangles $m \geq 3$ probes and one ancilla (i.e., $\mH_P^{\otimes m}\otimes \mH_A$).
 We will prove later that it achieves the optimal HL when $m=\Theta(N)$, although in special circumstances (e.g., the $(4,1)$-qutrit code), the optimal HL is achievable with a constant $m$.
 The codewords are